groovy-tutorial/groovy-tutorial/src/book/parts/02_Tutorial/chapters/Trail_01_GetStarted/01_Installing.md

 | Java JDK		|	7
 | Groovy		|	2.3

 _Note: It is notoriously difficult to provide this type of information in a stable manner as versions are upgraded and URLs broken.
-The [GroovyDownload][] page is the primary resource to return to if the links below appear to be broken._
+The [Groovy Download][] page is the primary resource to return to if the links below appear to be broken._

 ## Install a Java Virtual Machine
 All methods for installing Groovy require that you have a Java Virtual Machine (JVM) installed.
 For the purposes of this book we'll use the Java 7 SE JDK (Java 7 Standard Edition Development Kit)[^You'll notice that Java 7 may also be represented as Java 1.7 - the former is the Java Platform version number (7) and the latter is the version string (1.7)].